NahuelCostaCortez/FA-GAN/README.md

 # FA-GAN

-This repository contains the code for the paper "Graphical analysis of the progression of atrial arrhythmia through an ensemble of Generative Adversarial Network Discriminators", accepted by the EUSFLAT 2019 Conference in Praga (available soon).
+This repository contains the code for the paper "Graphical analysis of the progression of atrial arrhythmia through an ensemble of Generative Adversarial Network Discriminators", accepted by the EUSFLAT 2019 Conference in Praga.

 # Abstract